Eye Emergencies are Common

 - Women’s Lacrosse – Full-face protection, sports goggles with polycarbonate lenses, or wire mesh.

 - Paintball – Full-face protection.

 - Racket Sports – Sports goggles with polycarbonate lenses.

-- Skiing — High-impact resistant eye protection or sports goggles with polycarbonate lenses.
-Should also filter UV light.
+- Skiing – High-impact resistant eye protection or sports goggles with polycarbonate lenses.
+UV resistance is also a must.

 If you take eye safety seriously, you should never have to experience a painful eye injury.
 But accidents do happen.
 Knowing what quick emergency action steps to take for yourself or someone else may save one of the most precious gifts we’re born with.
 Our sight.